pauloddr/articles/fighting-game-in-javascript.md

 Players will take their robots to championships (Leagues) where each robot in the league fights other players' robots (or NPCs, if not enough players register).
 Each participant fights each other in a League at least once.

-Rankings will be based on W/L ratio (both of matches and rounds), with total damage received (the less the better) being used as tie breaker.
+Rankings will be based on W/L ratio (both of matches and rounds), with total damage dealt being used as tie breaker.

 Those Leagues are run ONLINE (in other words: on a server), with the replays being available for the player and general public to watch.
 All fights will run on a schedule, and they will be able to be watched as they happen -- leaderboards being updated in real time as well.